nadeemlab/SPT/spatial_analysis_toolbox/docs/README.md

 firefox _build/html/spatial_analysis_toolbox.html &
 ```

-To install [Sphinx](https://www.sphinx-doc.org/en/master/) and the "Read the Docs" theme:
+If you haven't installed [Sphinx](https://www.sphinx-doc.org/en/master/) already, you'll need to install it and the "Read the Docs" theme:

 ```bash
 pip install python3-sphinx